 The first thing that comes to mind when you think of a responsible owner is a pet parent who always picks up their dogs waste.
 However, some people don’t seem to agree and I, unfortunately, always walk past unpicked up pet waste on a weekly basis.
 This is something I and my partner wouldn’t ever think twice about doing, it is just a non-negotiable part of owning a dog.
 In the UK you could be fined if you leave your pet’s waste and despite this law, I still see this problem prevalent all over our streets.

 2, Always provide your canine companion with an adequate amount of physical and mental exercise.

-One of the most vital aspects of being a dog owner is ensuring that you give your all to whatever your best friend needs are and a big need for our canine companions, is an adequate amount of physical and mental exercise.
-My girls have wonderful weight vests which you can learn more about in a previous post, Xdog Vests which are great for keeping them fit and healthy.
-However, mental exercise is just as important as physical exercise which is something you must remember.
+One of the most vital aspects of being a dog owner is ensuring that you give your all to whatever your best friend needs are, and a big must for our canine companions is an adequate amount of physical and mental exercise.
+My girls have fabulous weight vests, which you can learn more about in a previous post, Xdog Vests, which are great for keeping them fit and healthy.
+However, mental exercise is just as important as physical exercise, which is something you must remember.
 Ensure you do weekly training with your pet to build that special bond and help provide them with both physical and mental stimuli.

 3, Always have your canine companion on a lead when necessary.

 Another responsible thing to do is to ensure that you keep your canine companion on a lead when necessary.
 There are many places that our four-legged friends simply aren’t allowed off the lead and some pet owners seem to look straight past this despite the law.
 Always check if your pet is allowed to be off the lead and if not, keep them on and be a responsible owner.

 Another simple and apparent responsible thing for any pet parent to do is to get your canine or feline friend microchipped.
 All my girls are microchipped, and if your pet isn’t, then it is certainly something to get done sooner rather than later.